prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <p>If set to true all actions on the underlying managed objects are not
-goint to be performed, except for delete actions.</p>
+going to be performed, except for delete actions.</p>
 </td>
 </tr>
 <tr>